myriadeinc/zircon/README.md

 # zircon
-Lightweight mining pool with reliance on external APIs
+Nonfunctioning lightweight mining pool with reliance on external APIs

-See github.com/myriadeinc/patricia for details for external dependency